croct-tech/templates/templates/croct/ui/block/cards-section/README.md

 # Introduction

-A card section organizes content into visually distinct blocks, ideal for showcasing features, services, or articles in a clean, scannable format.
+A cards section organizes content into visually distinct blocks, ideal for showcasing features, services, or articles in a clean, scannable format.

 AB testing different arrangements or messaging within cards and personalizing the card content based on user behavior or